-	Work is expected to get underway late 2022 and take two years to complete.
+Work is expected to get underway in 2023.

-Two dedicated bus lanes will be built on a highuse section of State Highway 75, connecting the Christchurch Southern Motorway with the Christchurch suburb of Halswell.
+Two dedicated bus lanes will be built on a high use section of State Highway 75, connecting the Christchurch suburb of Halswell with the central city.

-The $25 million project will add much needed capacity to the public transport network in the high growth south-west sector of the city.
+$40 million funded is being provided to create much needed capacity to the public transport network in the high growth south-west sector of the city.

-The new bus lanes will run 2.5km along the highway, and also be used by high occupancy vehicles to help manage growth and provide transport choice for those commuting to work in the city centre.
+The new bus lanes will run 2.5km along the highway, and help manage growth and provide transport choice for those commuting to work in the city centre.

 These safety improvements will be installed at SH1/ Lagmhor Rd in Tinwald, SH1/Walnut Avenue in Ashburton, SH73/Weedons Ross Rd in West Melton.